WWSB ABC7 reported a 19-year-old woman hit and injured a high school student at a school bus stop this morning, Aug. 15, in Myakka City, Florida.

 Related: North Carolina Students Create a Smart School Bus Stop Sign

-The driver will have a mandatory court date, and charges will be made, based on applicable school bus statutes, the article said.
+The driver will have a mandatory court date, and charges will be made, based on applicable school bus statutes, ABC7 said.
 Distracted driving is suspected to have played a role in the crash.

 The student was taken to a nearby hospital and the victim’s condition remains unknown.